Sichuan and Chongqing Feature

 It wasn't until the 1990s under the Communist government that China began building the world's largest power generator, the Three Gorges Dam.
 In addition to power generation, the dam's locks are big enough to handle containerized sea barges, allowing Chongqing to be the world's farthest inland seaport.

 Construction of the main body of the Three Gorges Dam was finished in 2006, and the 26th generator was installed in late 2008.
-The planned addition of eight more generators by 2011 will bring total power generation capacity to an unmatched 22.5 gigawatts.
+Eight additional generators bring total power generation capacity to an unmatched 22.5 gigawatts.

 Even in China, the sheer scale of this project is staggering.
 The $26 billion dam is more than 600 feet high and a mile wide.
 By 2010 it had an installed capacity of 18.2 gigawatts and was able to generate 80,000 gigawatt-hours of power annually.